nesst-lab/comppedagogy/worksheets2/worksheetC.md

-## SMNG's BASIC (BLAB And SMAC Intro to Computing) series
+## NeSST's INC (Intro to NeSST Computing) series

-###  🛑 This content is not recommended 🛑
-For BASIC training, I recommend you do not complete worksheets C and D, which go into more detail on using git bash and vi.
-Since Spring 2023, GitHub Desktop is now the recommended tool for managing files via git.
-You can find more about git and GitHub Desktop on the lab KB: https://kb.wisc.edu/smng/internal/106230.

-This worksheet is left up for informational purposes.

 ### Worksheet C: git and vim

+Note: You MUST learn to use Git Bash before using GitHub Desktop.
+To get approval to use GitHub Desktop, contact the lab manager or Robin.

 #### Skills introduced:
+* Cloning repositories
 * Creating text files from the command line using vim
 * Git basics
   * Git add, commit, push